lgactna/akf-windows/README.md

 To get a suitable Windows virtual machine running for AKF, do the following:
 - Install Vagrant and Virtualbox
 - `uv pip install pyinstaller`
-- Build the agent executable with `pyinstaller --onefile --paths=.venv/Lib/site-packages src/akf_windows/server/__init__.py`
+- Build the agent executable with `pyinstaller --onefile -n agent.exe --paths=.venv/Lib/site-packages src/akf_windows/server/__init__.py`
-    - In the future, this may be downloaded from GitHub releases, but this isn't currently the case
 - `vagrant up`, wait for the machine to be created
     - If Vagrant times out, you can increase the timeout limit or just run it again
 - Clone the resulting machine as many times as desired